Seed-Stack/turbok8s/hand/README.md

 Deploy turbok8s step-by-step by hand!
 Remember, turbok8s is nothing special, merely an opinionated method of giving you "everything you'll probably want".
 As such, it's only fitting that there are clear, step-by-step instructions for deploying things by hand without using any turbok8s tooling.
 We also hope by following this install method, you'll find that Kubernetes isn't that scary after all!

 You may wish to go through this guide for learning purposes, or for customizing your own solution.
-This guide is intentionally pedantic  to assist with comprehension as well as help show the development process itself. [kustomize](../kustomize/README.md) is the recommended and quickest way of setting up turbok8s however.
+This guide is intentionally pedantic  to assist with comprehension as well as help show the development process itself.

 Sections are in order of how they must be completed for things to work properly in turbok8s' default configuraiton.